-- Ever 6 FSM: pupils who are eligible for free school meals or have been eligible in the past 6 years. - NRPF: pupils in households with no recourse to public funds (NRPF). - LAC: pupils who are looked after by the LA. - PLAC: pupils who have been adopted from care or have left care. - Service children: pupils who meet one of the following criteria: - one of their parents is serving in the regular armed forces (including pupils with a parent who is on full commitment as part of the full-time reserve service, and also pupils whose parent is serving in the armed forces of another nation and is formally stationed in England) - They have been registered as a 'service child' on a school census since 2016, - One of their parents died whilst serving in the armed forces and the pupil receives a pension under the Armed Forces Compensation Scheme or the War Pensions Scheme
+- Ever 6 FSM: pupils who are eligible for free school meals or have been eligible in the past 6 years. - LAC: pupils who are looked after by the LA. - PLAC: pupils who have been adopted from care or have left care. - Service children: pupils who meet one of the following criteria: - One of their parents is serving in the regular armed forces (including pupils with a parent who is on full commitment as part of the full-time reserve service, and also pupils whose parent is serving in the armed forces of another nation and is formally stationed in England) - They have been registered as a 'service child' on a school census in the past six years - One of their parents died whilst serving in the armed forces and the pupil receives a pension under the Armed Forces Compensation Scheme or the War Pensions Scheme

-For the 2023/2024 financial years PPG allocations are as follows:
+For the 2024/2025 financial year PPG allocations are as follows:

-Disadvantaged pupils PPG amount per pupil 2023/2024 Primary-aged pupils who are eligible for FSM, or have been eligible in the past six years, including eligible children of families with NRPF £1,455 Pupils who have been adopted from care or have left care, i.e. previously LAC £2,530 Children who are looked after by the LA, i.e. LAC £2,530 Service children SPP amount per pupil 2023/2024 Any pupil in Reception to Year 11 with a parent who is serving in HM Forces or has retired on a pension from the Ministry of Defence £335
+Disadvantaged pupils PPG amount per pupil 2024/2025 Primary-aged pupils who are eligible for FSM, or have been eligible in the past six years. £1,480 Secondary-aged pupils who are eligible for FSM, or have been eligible in the past six years. £1,050 Pupils who have been adopted from care or have left care, i.e. PLAC £2,570 Children who are looked after by the LA, i.e. LAC £2,570 Service children SPP amount per pupil 2024/2025 Any pupil in Reception to Year 11 with a parent who is serving in HM Forces or has retired on a pension from the Ministry of Defence £340